Amir quits cricket alleging mental torture, says can't play under current PCB management | Sports-Games

 Amir quits cricket alleging mental torture, says can't play under current PCB management

-Pakistan fast bowler Mohammad Amir on Thursday announced a dramatic end to his international cricket career, alleging that he has been ''mentally tortured'' by his national board's management.
+Pakistan fast bowler Mohammed Amir on Thursday announced a dramatic end to his international cricket career, alleging that he has been ''mentally tortured'' by the management of his national board, which called the move a personal decision.
 The 28-year-old left-arm pacer made the surprise announcement in a video interview released by Pakistani website 'Khel-Shel'. ''I am quitting cricket this time because I have been mentally tortured.
 I can't bear this torture.
 I had faced torture from 2010 to 2015, I remained outside cricket for whatever the reason.
 I served the punishment and did everything,'' Amir, who is currently in Sri Lanka, said referring to the ban he served for his involvement in spot-fixing.

+''But I feel tortured by this continuous talk that PCB (Pakistan Cricket Board)has invested (on me).
+I can't play under this current management.''
+The PCB issued a short statement after its chief executive Wasim Khan spoke to Amir once the video of his interview went viral on social media. ''The 29-year-old confirmed to the PCB chief executive that he has no desires or intentions of playing international cricket and as such, he should not be considered for future international matches,'' the statement said. ''This is a personal decision of Mohammed Amir, which the PCB respects, and as such, will not make any further comment on this matter at this stage,'' it read further.

+A source close to Amir said the bowler has conveyed to the PCB his disappointment at the way he was treated by the national selectors and the current team management. ''Amir told Wasim Khan that he had been punished for his decision to leave playing Test cricket last year and even though he wanted to serve Pakistan in the white ball formats, he had been deliberately ignored by the team management,'' he source said.

 Amir was a part of the Pakistan squad which won the 2009 World T20 Cup and was also there when they won the Champions Trophy title in 2017.
-He said only two persons -- former PCB chief Najam Sethi and ex Pakistan all-rounder Shaheed Afridi -- had helped him after he came back after serving his ban.
+He said only two persons -- former PCB chief Najam Sethi and ex Pakistan all-rounder Shahid Afridi -- had helped him when he came back after serving his ban.

 ALSO READ